How to increase sales with simple, practical strategies

 Understand your customers

-Answering these questions will help you focus your efforts where they'll have the most impact.
+These answers help you focus your efforts where they'll have the most impact.

 Strategies to increase sales

-• Lower costs: Selling to current customers costs 5-25 times less than acquiring new ones
+- Lower costs: Selling to current customers costs 5–25 times less than acquiring new ones.

 Increasing sales to existing customers